-I’m a recent graduate from Manchester School of Art where I studied 3D Design specialising in jewellery.
+I am a graduate from Manchester School of Art where I studied 3D Design specialising in jewellery.
 My work often stems from themes such as memory, value and comfort and I try to continue this throughout various projects.
 I am passionate about jewellery but am also interested in designing and making metal hardware and accessories and the use of mixed media within my work.

 Manchester Craft & Design Centre